Emergency Medical Services Recertification Process

 - EMS-306, National Continued Competency Requirements (NCCR) - ALS Refresher Part II

 Providers are responsible for keeping track of their education and entering it into their certification dashboard on the National Registry website.
-The Fire-Rescue Academy has developed a NREMT Recertification Guide to assist in the input of your hours into the NREMT system.
+The Fire-Rescue Academy has developed two guides to assist with the input of your hours into the NREMT system:

 ATTENTION: NREMT AUDIT